 Here are some things to remember while applying for UK scholarships:

-● Academics will always be the core criteria for getting a scholarship.
+- Academics will always be the core criteria for getting a scholarship.
 Aim for a minimum score of 80-85% in your UG course.
-You will have to double down and work hard in your undergraduate program for building a credible academic background.
+You will have to double down and work hard in your undergraduate program to build a credible academic background.

 Recommended Read: Student Visa for the UK- Complete Guide

-● A majority of universities in the UK often insist on high academic grades.
-Hence, scoring lower marks will be a major reason why your scholarship application is revoked.
+- A majority of universities in the UK often insist on high academic grades.
+Hence, scoring lower marks will be a major reason your scholarship application is revoked.